Those face lotions, creams and cleansers. They’re on the store shelves, so surely they’re safe, right?

 - Buy from companies that are more conscientious about the ingredients they use.

 First, we need to get used to turning the box or bottle around and reading the ingredient list.
-Products that contain ingredients like the ten listed below are best avoided.
+Products that contain ingredients like the 10 of the most toxic ingredients in your cosmetics are best avoided.

 If you make these changes, will it be worth the effort?
 A recent study suggested that it will be.
-Scientists at U. C. Berkeley, Clinica de Salud del Valle de Salinas, and a team of researchers from the CHAMACOS Youth Community Council gave teen participants personal care products that were free of chemicals like some of those listed below.
-They recruited teens because their young bodies are more vulnerable to chemical exposures, and may be more effected by ingredients that interfere with hormone function.
+Scientists at University of California, Berkeley; Clinica de Salud del Valle de Salinas; and a team of researchers from the CHAMACOS Youth Community Council gave teen participants personal care products that were free of chemicals like some of those listed below.
+They recruited teens because their young bodies are more vulnerable to chemical exposures and may be more affected by ingredients that interfere with hormone function.

-- Triclosan, found in antibacterial soaps and some toothpastes, fell 36 percent.
+- Triclosan, found in antibacterial soaps and some toothpaste, fell 36 percent

 These results were gathered after only three days, so you can imagine what kind of difference these changes could make over months or years.

-10 of the Most Toxic Ingredients in Personal Care Products
+10 of the Most Toxic Ingredients in Your Cosmetics

 When you see the word “fragrance” on the ingredient list, you may want to avoid the product.
 This is a term that companies use to describe how the product smells, but it’s also used to hide “proprietary” fragrance solutions that can include a number of unnamed chemicals.